slerman12/Help-me/3-Disproof.md

 > Computer Science Department, University of Rochester</br>
 > \<provided contact info redacted\>

-7. Develop a brand new research plan
+7. Develop another brand new research plan
 8. All of this on behalf of a brand new committee, people I don't know who never knew my research during my PhD prior to our one and only meeting
 10. All of this amid induced health issues and in my sixth year
 11. For less than New York State's legal living wage